 After photo alignment is finished, refine bounding box position and orientation to fit the desired volume for reconstruction:

-After dense point cloud has been reconstructed it is possible to generate polygonal mesh model based on the dense cloud data or depth maps data.
-The second approach supports GPU-acceleration and mostly provides better results for the same depth maps quality for objects and scenes with big number of minor details.
+Metashape can reconstruct polygonal mesh model based on the point cloud information (Dense Cloud, Tie Points) or based on the depth maps data.
+The second approach supports GPU acceleration and mostly provides better results for the same depth maps quality for objects and scenes with a big number of minor details.

 1. Select Build Mesh command from the Workflow menu.
 Set the following recommended values for the parameters in the Build Mesh dialog: